-The current state and nature of ecosystems are determined by their past, how they relate to the inanimate environment and other ecosystems, and what factors have influenced their development.
-Based on this knowledge, we can predict their possible future.
+The current state of the ecosystems is determined by their history and current environmental conditions.
+Based on this knowledge, we can predict the ongoing developmental pattern.
 One important factor in shaping our ecosystems is human activity, with its positive and negative consequences.

-Recognizing that improving the state of ecosystems depends not only on scientists but also on specialists with good science education in our ministries and companies who can comprehensively address environmental issues important to Estonia and the world, the Institute of Ecology actively contributes to higher science education from the very beginning.
-In this way, we have contributed to the science-based management of our ecosystems, their restoration and the rational use of resources.
-But modern society needs more than just knowledge about the use of natural resources from science.
-Building a sustainable society in which human activity fits into all of its natural environment in all its forms requires integrated collaboration with other academic disciplines.
+Improving the state of ecosystems depends not only on scientists but also on the level of natural science competence in our society, ministries and companies, their ability comprehensively address environmental issues important for Estonia and the world.
+Therefore the Institute of Ecology has been actively contributing to higher education in natural sciences and environmental education in general since the early years of the institute's establishment.
+We are contributing to the science-based management of our ecosystems, their restoration and the rational use of resources.
+Building a sustainable society in which human activity fits into the natural environment in all its forms requires integrated collaboration with other academic disciplines.

-Due to the structure of Tallinn University, we have good cooperation with educators, communication specialists, digital technology holders, psychologists, political and legal scientists, artists and humanities, with whom we can explore and find new ways to make the world better and people more aware of the environment and sustainable development changes.
+Thanks to the interdisciplinarity of the Tallinn University, we have good cooperation with scientists in education, psychology, digital technologies, communication, politics, history and art.
+Through that we can explore and find new perspectives to use our knowledge to make the world a better place and to make people more aware of the environment and sustainable development.

-Researchers at the Institute of Ecology offer solutions to problems and developments in water-related ecosystems.
-We advise on decisions related to the management of natural resources and help to solve already existing environmental problems.
-Examples of our research objects are: swamps, lakes, coasts, rivers and groundwater.
-If necessary, we involve other specialists from Tallinn University and our other cooperation partners to solve multifaceted problems.
+Researchers at the Institute of Ecology offer solutions to problems and developments related to the management of water-related ecosystems.
+We advise the decision-makers in the field of natural resources management and help to solve existing environmental problems.
+Our research objects are terrestrial wetlands, incl. peatlands, lakes, coasts, rivers and groundwater.
+If necessary, we involve other specialists from Tallinn University and other partners to solve multifaceted problems.
 We have modern laboratories and fieldwork equipment for conducting research and analysis.

-Keywords: GIS, geophysical surveys (GPR), drones, (honey) pollen, environmental indication (eg siliceous algae analysis), monitoring planning and conducting, vegetation surveys, hydrological measurements and certified water sampling, sediment and soil analysis, sediment and soil analyzes, turbine analyzes, peat analysis and coastline change studies and destruction analyzes, nature tourism and nature trails - design and planning, digital solutions (Discovery Path), nature education, product life cycle analysis, conservation management and management planning, ambient air protection, mineral use and mine management research, water management.
+Keywords: GIS, geophysical surveys (GPR), drones, (honey) pollen, environmental indication (e.g. siliceous algae analysis), monitoring planning and conducting, vegetation surveys, hydrological measurements and certified water sampling, sediment, soil and peat analysis, shoreline change shore destruction studies, nature tourism and nature trails, management planning, use of mineral resources, water management.

-Researchers at the Institute of Ecology offer to schools a variety of opportunities to collaborate, jointly promote science education.
-Our strength is our knowledge of water-related ecosystems and their evolution, but also all related topics, from climate change to sustainable development, all using modern learning methods.
+Researchers at the Institute of Ecology offer to schools a variety of opportunities to collaborate and jointly promote science.
+Our strength is the knowledge on water-related ecosystems and their development and all related topics, from climate change to sustainable development, application of modern learning methods.

 There are opportunities for cooperation in several directions.